 I am proudest to have been the special adviser to a commission of inquiry in Trinidad, investigating the failure of various financial services entities.
 The matter ran for about five years and required me to use experiences gained across my entire career.
 I worked directly with the Commissioner, a retired English High Court judge, and three QCs.
 And, of course, I was able to spend many weeks in the Caribbean, often escaping the UK winter.

 Mr Marshall has 40 years of international experience leading major projects relating to accounting, auditing and complex reinsurance transactions.
 He has acted as an expert in a variety of arbitrations and court cases in a number of jurisdictions relating to matters such as reinsurance accounting, timing of recognition of insurance revenue, damage calculations, premium reconstruction, mapping of loss flows and reconstruction of loss amounts subject to reinsurance programmes.
 He has directed a number of investigatory and due diligence cases relating to loss reserve adequacy, reliability of business plans and assumptions, and acted as special adviser in relation to insurance accounting and auditing to a commission of enquiry into the failure of certain insurance and financial services entities in the Caribbean.
-Mr Marshall is also heavily involved in solvent schemes of arrangement and Part VII business transfers, recently directing an innovative transaction approved by the Court in England.
+Mr Marshall is also heavily involved in solvent schemes of arrangement and Part VII business transfers, having directed an innovative transaction approved by the Court in England.
 He is a chartered accountant, CPA and a chartered insurance practitioner.